 The delicious food and drinks at the Weihnachtsmarkt Klagenfurt, locally called Christkindlmarkt, where stalls are brimming with a mouthwatering array of Christmas market specialties.

-Bauernkrapfen, similar to doughnuts, are another local treat that crowd the Austrian markets.
-These ring-shaped pastries, deep-fried to golden perfection, have a characteristically crispy exterior with a soft, fluffy interior.
+Bauernkrapfen, similar to doughnuts, is another local treat that crowds the Austrian markets.
+Deep-fried to golden perfection, these ring-shaped pastries have a characteristically crispy exterior with a soft, fluffy interior.
 Often dusted with powdered sugar, the slightly sweet bauernkrapfen could be your ideal companion as you stroll through the vibrant market.

 On the sweeter side of things, schneeballen, meaning ‘snowballs’, have established their place in Christmas markets far beyond their German origin.
 These whimsical treats are made of shortcrust pastry, rolled out, cut into strips, shaped into a ball, and then deep-fried.
 They often come dusted with powdered sugar or covered in chocolate.

 You can hardly ignore the enchanting scent of roasted chestnuts wafting through the cold winter air.
-These delicacies are not only a treat for the taste buds but also warm the hands when held in their paper cone.
-Eating these while exploring the market will certainly make your visit a warm and cosy one.
+These delicacies are a treat for the taste buds and warm the hands when held in their paper cone.
+Eating these while exploring the market will make your visit warm and cosy.

 For those of you seeking vegetarian or vegan options, flammkuchen, a thin-crust pizza-like dish from the Alsace region, is worth trying.
-Traditionally topped with crème fraîche, onions, and lardons, you can find many stalls serving vegetarian versions with various vegetable toppings.
+Traditionally topped with crème fraîche, onions, and lardons, many stalls serve vegetarian versions with various vegetable toppings.

 A Christmas market isn’t complete without churros.
 Originally from Spain, these deep-fried dough pastries, usually dusted with sugar and served with a rich chocolate dip, have found a home in Christmas markets worldwide.
 A bite of warm, sweet Churros on a cold winter’s night is an experience you wouldn’t want to miss.